starwit/lj-projectbuilder/README.md

 ## Purpose

-ProjectBuilder helps to speed up the creation and deployment of new applications.It kickstarts new projects based on templates and app-specific configuration.
+ProjectBuilder helps to speed up the creation and deployment of new applications.
+It kickstarts new projects based on templates and app-specific configuration.

 Code snippets can be easily transformed into templates and used in future applications.
 It helps companies to manage their software stack and minimize maintenance costs.